-Production Elements Alterum Still Life Props + Smoke effect t + Flower to depice + A sand drop to and impermant Performance Space / Set design To create the sense of expansiveness, this work does not utilise side lighting booms or wings.
-This opens the space out to feel more cavernous. + A white wall sir depth and pers Costume + The costumes are an important design element of the work to help create a world of 'otherness'. + The stylised coats and unitards aid in morphing the human form. + The sunglasses add an element of mystery as we are so used to being able to read people by their eyes and facial expressions. + Costumes hav visiting a galler Lighting + The lighting is designed to help create a world that explores duality and contrast.
-It also highlights the shape and contour of the movement and the silhouettes of the costumes.
-The lighting given and also support of the second se Music/Sound Original composition specifically commissioned for this work with a strong rhythm that sometimes matches and sometimes contrasts the choreography. + A contrast of c ancient art with
+Production Elements Alterum Still Life Props + Smoke effect to depict the snuffed candle + Flower to depict a fragile organic object that will, over time, decay + A sand drop to depict an hourglass, the passing of time and impermanence.
+Performance Space / Set design + To create the sense of expansiveness, this work does not utilise side lighting booms or wings.
+This opens the space out to feel more cavernous. + A white wall simulating the gallery experience and to create depth and perspective Costume + The costumes are an important design element of the work to help create a world of 'otherness'. + The stylised coats and unitards aid in morphing the human form. + The sunglasses add an element of mystery as we are so used to being able to read people by their eyes and facial expressions. + Costumes have a pedestrian feel, like clothing worn by people visiting a gallery.
+Lighting + The lighting is designed to help create a world that explores duality and contrast.
+It also highlights the shape and contour of the movement and the silhouettes of the costumes. + The lighting gives a sense of the action taking place in a gallery and also supports the emotional aspect of each scene.
+Indirect light is used to shape the scenes that unfold, providing texture and depth.
+The balanced use of indirect light and clear focal points helps guide the viewer's attention.
+Music/Sound Original composition specifically commissioned for this work with a strong rhythm that sometimes matches and sometimes contrasts the choreography. + A contrast of old and new music to represent the meeting of ancient art with modern life.